 Every year, my garden gets bigger.
 This year I may have gone a little overboard.
-I’m harvesting way more produce than I can eat and with all the effort I’ve put in, I would hate to watch my vegetables wither in the fridge.
-So I’m making pickles—and not just cucumber pickles.
-You can pickle pretty much any veggie: tomatillos, carrots, okra, beets, peppers, turnips, avocado.
+I'm harvesting way more produce than I can eat and with all the effort I've put in, I would hate to watch my vegetables wither in the fridge.
+So I'm making quick-pickled vegetables (not just cucumber pickles!).
+You can pickle pretty much any veggie in the refrigerator: tomatillos, carrots, okra, beets, peppers, turnips, avocado.
 Then jazz them up with some seasonings, such as pickling spice, garlic and fresh dill.
-That’s the beauty of making pickles at home.
+That's the beauty of making pickles at home.
 You can tailor them to suit your tastes, making them sweet or sour, and adding as much or as little flavoring as you wish.

 The trick with pickling is to create an environment that is inhospitable to harmful bacteria while preserving the integrity of the vegetables.
 The 1:1 ratio of vinegar to water keeps my vegetables crisp in the fridge, but is also acidic enough that they can be canned safely if I choose to.
 And don't let a fear of canning slow you down: instead, try making refrigerator pickles-no canning required!
 (Of course, should you like to can them so they last longer, you can.)

-Now that I’ve officially become a pickling fanatic, I won’t waste a thing.
+Now that I've officially become a pickling fanatic, I won't waste a thing.
 Pickled tomatillos make a great topping for tacos.
-Hot pickled peppers are a zesty-spicy accompaniment to grilled meat, such as Hillshire Farm® Smoked Sausage.
+Hot pickled peppers are a zesty-spicy accompaniment to grilled meat.
 Chopped pickled green beans and carrots are delicious in salads, and the iconic bread-and-butter pickle is the perfect addition to a sandwich.
-And don’t forget your fellow pickle fans—a homemade jar of pickles makes a great hostess gift.
+And don't forget your fellow pickle fans–a homemade jar of pickles makes a great hostess gift.